 Student hours are reserved for you!
 I'd like to meet with each of you a at least a few times over the semester to learn more about you, your interests, your thoughts about the course, and to brainstorm over your coursework.
-I have reserved six hours each week just for this purpose.
-Due to Covid-19, most student hours will happen over Zoom rather than in person.
+I have reserved over six hours each week just for this purpose.
 To meet with me, go to https://calendly.com/jkarreth_ursinus and make an appointment.
-Upon confirmation, you'll receive the Zoom link for our meeting.
+Upon confirmation, you'll receive information on where we are meeting (my office, another location on campus, or Zoom).